lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 <Tabs>
   <TabItem value="Current Standard" label="Current Standard">

-The same way, we fetched received assets, we can fetch all ever received assets with the current `fetchData('LSP12IssuedAssets[]')` function from the [erc725.js](../../tools/erc725js/getting-started/) library.
+The same way, we fetched received assets, we can fetch all ever received assets with the `fetchData('LSP12IssuedAssets[]')` function from the [erc725.js](../../tools/erc725js/getting-started/) library.

 ```javascript title="read_assets.js"
 // ...